rubahilang/Gemini-Canvas/readme.md

 ## Special Thanks

 - [Gemini API](https://aistudio.google.com/app/apikey) — for providing powerful language understanding and generation.
 - [waifu.im](https://www.waifu.im/) — for offering a beautiful collection of anime-style character images through their API.
+- [avatar.iran.liara.run](https://avatar.iran.liara.run) — for serving customizable avatar generation through a simple and fast API.
+- [picsum.photos](https://picsum.photos) — for providing random and placeholder images perfect for prototyping and UI design.
+- [The Cat API](https://api.thecatapi.com) — for delivering endless cuteness with a wide range of cat images and data.